 Q: What is your minimum shop rate?

-A: The minimum hourly shop rate is $85.00 Per hour but this does not qualify in all situations, for instance our Custom labor rate is $115 Per hour.
-European, Exotic & other luxury vehicle will be quoted on a case by case basis.
+A: The minimum hourly shop rate is $85.00 Per hour but this does not qualify in all situations, for instance, our Custom labor rate is $115 Per Hour.
+European, Exotic & other luxury vehicles will be quoted on a case by case basis.